How to Fight the Tide of Entropy

 Like it or not, order is always temporary.
 Once-tidy rooms attract dust and clutter.
 Tasks and information multiply.
 Skin wrinkles and hair turns gray or falls out and never grows back.
 Disconcertingly, we cannot expect anything to stay the way we leave it.

 That could very easily seem pointless and sad.
 What good is all of our effort?
 But think about it.
+Change is valuable.
 A world without entropy would be static.
 There would be no reason for investigation or learning.
 No need for innovation or creativity.

 Many of us feel, at least vaguely, that we would like to "leave the world a better place."
 As a result, we invent useful things or create beautiful ones.
 We protest injustice or try to make better laws.
 We raise and equip children, work to alleviate poverty, endeavor to preserve nature, or chase some other noble goal.
 We all make efforts to reduce disorder.
 The existence of entropy inspires us.

 Organisms organize....
 We sort the mail, solve jigsaw puzzles, separate wheat from chaff, rearrange chess pieces, alphabetize books, create symmetry, compose sonnets and sonatas, and put our rooms in order....
 It is not absurd to say we are reducing entropy, piece by piece....
 It sometimes seems as if curbing entropy is our quixotic purpose in the universe.